-Recently, there has been growing interest in the possibility that WIMPs exhibit "dark forces" as a means to address a wide range of anomalies [?].
+Recently, there has been growing interest in the possibility that WIMPs exhibit "dark forces" as a means to address a wide range of anomalies [? ].
 In particular, it was realized theoretically that a new force carrier $\phi$ (scalar or vector) might naturally mediate a long-range interaction on the scale of the de-Broglie wavelength of the WIMPs, leading to a self-interaction cross-section for scattering that is much greater than for WIMP annihilation.
-The studied forces have a variety of scales in them, from the screening scale set by the mass of the carrier particle $m{\phi}$ to the non-perturbative scale set by its coupling, $\alpha_D m{\phi}$ .
+The studied forces have a variety of scales in them, from the screening scale set by the mass of the carrier particle $m{\phi}$ to the non-perturbative scale set by its coupling, $\alpha_D m\phi$ .
 Moreover, these forces are naturally accompanied by new energy states.
 Up- and down-scattering processes (which are endo- and exo-thermic, respectively) naturally introduces yet another scale into the problem, set by the energy splitting $\delta$ between the states.
-The absence of dramatic departures from CDM predictions has allowed important constraints to be placed [??].
+While such models have been previously considered [?], our regime of interest was assumed to be unsuitable due to WIMP capture and WIMP annihilation.
+As it turns out, these processes are generally weaker than scattering and so this range of parameters remains open.
+Nonetheless, the absence of dramatic departures from CDM predictions has allowed important constraints to be placed [? ? ].

-In this Letter, we examine the possible existence of a

-dark force from a different perspective.
+In this Letter, we examine the possible existence of a dark force from a different perspective.
 Rather than limit its allowed range of parameters based on observations, we show that it can ameliorate tensions in astrophysical data.
-In particular, we find that a Yukawa force in dark matter scattering would naturally produce cores in dwarf galaxies, while avoiding the myriad constraints on SIDM which arise in systems with a much larger velocity dispersion, such as clusters of galaxies.
+In particular, we find that a Yukawa force in dark matter scattering would naturally produce cores in dwarf galaxies while avoiding the myriad constraints on SIDM which arise in systems with a much larger velocity dispersion, such as clusters of galaxies.
 The specific velocity dependence of the interaction cross-section, as well as the possible exothermic nature of the interaction, alleviate earlier concerns about the SIDM model.
 To distinguish from previous approaches with a constant cross section or a simple power law velocity dependence, we label this scenario as Yukawa-Potential Interacting Dark Matter (YIDM).